 - Shared values and goals: You don’t need to be identical, but aligned core values give you a compass for the future.

-Ultimately, knowing your relationship priorities helps you focus energy where it matters most and make intentional choices about what you want to build and protect4.
+Life’s pressures will test these pillars.
+Regular relationship check-ins are linked to stronger couple satisfaction1, and financial stress remains one of the top sources of relationship strain2.
+Knowing your priorities helps you focus energy where it matters and make intentional choices about what you want to build and protect.

 A New Lens for Your Relationship Blueprint